slabbi/Z80-CPU-Tester/README.md

 ## General info

 This project allows you to test a Z80 CPU.
+Two models are currently available.
+Both function essentially the same and use the same code except for one line.
+"Model 1" uses a less common 74ALS990, which, while not easy to obtain, is quite practical to use.
+"Model 2" replaces this IC with two more common ones and adds some pin headers for your own experiments.

 It tries
 1. to identify the CPU technology (NMOS/CMOS),